 Indoors, your normal household temperature range is perfect for the plant, and it won’t complain about it getting a little warmer or colder.

 However, you may wish to shelter it from drafts, such as being too close to a vent or AC unit.

 Use the soak-and-dry method for this plant, testing the soil with your finger to determine when to water.

-For both indoor and outdoor plants, you’ll want to water when the soil is dry, approximately 2″ to 3″ inches down.
+For both indoor and outdoor plants, you’ll want to provide moderate to occasional water when the soil is dry, approximately 2″ to 3″ inches down.

 Water slowly and evenly to avoid the risk of overwatering, stopping when you see moisture seeping from the drainage holes or the garden soil begins to slow down its absorption rate.

 A balanced liquid houseplant fertilizer given monthly is perfect for this plant.